mendhak/mendhak.github.io/staging_area/posts/2021-03-22-why-the-f-wont-you-build.md

 Dejected and red-eyed I sit here,
 Now my drink I have accidentally spilled,
 The AWS free tier nears its limits,
-I... think I'm about to get billed.
+I think I'm about to get billed.